 Here it is interesting to highlight that the two selection stages were performed independently and in parallel by two researchers.
 Thus, any inconsistency from the researchers can be reviewed by a third person in the search for a concession between the selected papers.
 The product of this activity is a single list of selected and reviewed papers.

-5. Analyze Studies
+5. Analysis of Studies

-This subprocess is composed of five activities (see Figure 8).
+This subprocess is composed of five activities (see Figure 7).
 From these activities, four are assigned to the Researchers of the study and one is assigned to the Reviewers.
-The Researchers apply the (C.1) Data Extraction Strategy, (C.2) Consolidate Results, (C.3) Analyze Consolidated Results, and (C.5) Review Consolidated Results.
-The Reviewer comments and review the results ((C.4) Comment and Review the Results).
+The Researchers apply the Data Extraction Strategy, Consolidate Results, Analyze Consolidated Results, and Review Consolidated Results.
+The Reviewer comments and review the results (Comment and Review the Results).

-Figure 8.
+Figure 7.
 Subprocess (C) Analyze Studies.

-5.1 (C.1) Apply Data Extraction Strategy and (C.2) Consolidate Results
+5.1 Apply Data Extraction Strategy and Consolidate Results

 The objective of these activities is to extract data from the selected primary studies and consolidate the findings.
 Hence, the set of 10 primary studies were analyzed for the data extraction process, and a form was filled for each paper.
 Each paper received a unique identifier in the data extraction form.

-5.2 (C.3) Analyze Consolidated Results
+5.2 Analyze Consolidated Results

 The objective of this activity is to analyze the consolidated data to provide a classification and review results.
 The analysis starts with a summary of the demographic data for the primary studies and proceeds to discussing the results according to the aforementioned research questions.